The new Child Care Subsidy

 - Work through the steps to provide new information and confirm your current details.

 Apply for the new Child Care Subsidy

-Families who have yet to complete their Child Care Subsidy online assessment will have until 23 September 2018 to do so and subject to availability, your subsidy will be paid in arrears back to 2 July 2018.
+If you complete your transition online assessment by 23 September 2018 your subsidy will be paid in arrears back to 2 July 2018, subject to availability.

 To apply for the Child Care Subsidy, you will need to provide details, including:

 Login now to complete your online form now through myGov.Payment and Services Finder.

 2017-18 was the last year you could claim child care payments as a lump sum.
 If you have claimed this way previously, you will need to complete a new Child Care Subsidy claim using your Centrelink online account through myGov.
 You should claim as soon as possible as Centrelink can only backdate claims for the new subsidy for up to 28 days.

 Step 2.
 Link myGov to Centrelink.
 You can do this under Services.

 Step 3.
 Select Centrelink and complete the Child Care Subsidy Assessment.